ExpediaGroup/styx/docs/developer-guide/plugins.md

 3. It loads the plugin factory class, specified by factory.class attribute.
 4. It instantiates the plugin by calling the plugin factory create method, passing in the Styx Environment object.

-### Custom config

-The custom config can be any type.
-It could be a simple type such as `java.lang.String` or a custom class developed as part of the plugin.
-It could also be a list or map of simple of custom classes.

-Here is an example of how a custom config class can be written in java.
-Note the use of `com.fasterxml.jackson.annotation.JsonProperty` to tell the YAML parser how to construct your class.
-The properties of your custom classes can be instances of custom classes themselves.

-    import com.fasterxml.jackson.annotation.JsonProperty;

-        public class RewritePluginConfig {
-        private final String oldUri;
-        private final String newUri;

-        public RewritePluginConfig(
-                @JsonProperty("oldUri") String oldUri,
-                @JsonProperty("newUri") String newUri) {
-            this.oldUri = oldUri;
-            this.newUri = newUri;
-        }

-        public String oldUri() {
-            return oldUri;
-        }

-        public String newUri() {
-            return newUri;
-        }
-    }

-Note that the custom class does not have to be named in the YAML at all.
-It is simply accessed via the method `com.hotels.styx.api.plugins.spi.PluginFactory.Environment.pluginConfig`
-As long as the class passed to that method has properties matching the YAML, it can be loaded.
-For details of styx configuration file please refer to [User Guide](user-guide.md) section.

 ## Developing a plugin
 A plugin project can be started by using one of examples in `examples` submodule.
 All plugins share the same skeleton of a project, containing a:

-* main/java/testgrp/RewritePlugin.java - The plugin's main class which extends the Plugin interface, and most notably implements the `intercept(HttpRequest, Chain)` method.
+* main/java/com/hotels/styx/ExamplePlugin.java - The plugin's main class which extends the Plugin interface, and most notably implements the `intercept(HttpRequest, Chain)` method.
-* main/java/testgrp/RewritePluginConfig.java - A class that represents plugin configuration, as it appears in styx_conf.yml.
+* main/java/com/hotels/styx/ExamplePluginConfig.java - A class that represents plugin configuration, as it appears in styx_conf.yml.
-* main/java/testgrp/RewritePluginFactory.java - A class that implements PluginFactory interface, responsible for instantiating the plugin.
+* main/java/com/hotels/styx/ExamplePluginFactory.java - A class that implements PluginFactory interface, responsible for instantiating the plugin.

 Some additional examples can be found in `system-tests/example-styx-plugin` directory in a project repository.
 There are examples of plugins providing simple examples of how to: